Best Wishes! You Deserve It.

 - If you find yourself losing concentration, getting frustrated, or stressing about the time, stop for 30 seconds.
 Close your eyes, put your pencil down, take a few deep breaths, and relax your shoulders.
 You'll be much more productive after taking a few moments to relax.

 - Use your breaks effectively.
-During the ten-minute break, go to the restroom, eat your snacks, and get your energy up for the next section.
-During the five-minute break, stand up and do a few stretches to get your blood flowing.
+During the five-minute break, go to the restroom, eat your snacks, and get your energy up for the next section.
+During the one-minute break, stand up and do a few stretches to get your blood flowing.

 - Congratulate yourself!
 Also, reward yourself by doing something fun.
 You've earned it.

-- Email your instructor with your SAT scores.
-We want to hear how you did!
+- Email your Kaplan instructor with your PSAT scores.
+We want to hear how well you did!

 We can't wait to hear your success story!